alicen6/first_robotics/README.md

 This button allows for the input of two different team numbers.
 Once two team numbers are put in, it will display all the same information as Team Stats, but of both teams side by side so that the user can compare.
 If either team has no information in the database currently, this will not work.

+## Fantasy Match

+This will take you to a page where you can input six teams of your choice into a Red Alliance and Blue Alliance.
+Once the teams have been put into alliances, using the stats from matches that have been put in on the teams, a potential match outcome will be displayed.
+The display will show:

+* Autonomous Score
+* Teleop Score
+* Which defenses were in play
+* Breach or No Breach
+* Final Score
+* Winner

 ## Lookup Teams By Event

 Previously, the only way to see what other events teams that were at your event were going to, was to manually go through things like TBA and write it down for yourself.
 With this, you can input any event and it will display a table showing all teams at that event and also all other events that those teams are going to.